GE plans medical technology acquisitions in Germany

-FRANKFURT General Electric (GE.N) plans to make acquisitions in Germany to raise its market share in CAT scan and MRI technology, the company's new chief of GE Healthcare in Germany told a magazine.
+FRANKFURT General Electric plans to make acquisitions in Germany to raise its market share in CAT scan and MRI technology, the company's new Germany chief told a magazine.

 "Especially in the high-end segment we want to double, in some areas even triple, our market share," Volker Wetekam told Wirtschafts Woche weekly, according to an excerpt of an article to be published on Monday.